echolabsdev/prism/docs/core-concepts/tools-function-calling.md

 $weatherTool = Tool::as('weather')
     ->for('Get current weather conditions')
-    ->withParameter('city', 'The city to get weather for') ->using(function (string $city): string {
+    ->withStringParameter('city', 'The city to get weather for') ->using(function (string $city): string {
         // Your weather API logic here
         return "The weather in {$city} is sunny and 72°F.";